Zekud/Netsanet/README.md

 - Avoid sharing identifying information about others.
 - All stories are moderated before being posted.
 - The AI legal advice is for informational purposes only and does not constitute formal legal counsel.
 For specific legal matters, consult a qualified lawyer.
+- Admins reserve the right to remove inappropriate content and manage platform access.

 ---